lodkabs/DNKabs-OBS-Scripting/README.md

 Been practising writing Python scripts to be added to OBS software.

-Anything in a directory (e.g. FE7-stream) is specifically for my own stream [DNKabs](https://www.twitch.tv/dnkabs).\n For scripts outside any directroy, I've tried to make them for generic use.\n Feel free to use any of it, though I can't guarantee performance.
+Anything in a directory (e.g. FE7-stream) is specifically for my own stream [DNKabs](https://www.twitch.tv/dnkabs).<br />
+For scripts outside any directroy, I've tried to make them for generic use.<br />
+Feel free to use any of it, though I can't guarantee performance.

 I've been using the following: